lopul/MemorySurfer/README.md

 # MemorySurfer

-A program to memorize (text- or HTML-based) flashcards.
+A program (cgi-bin) to memorize (text- or HTML-based) flashcards.
 (Runs in a web browser on a web-server).

 ## Screenshots